 Faith stems from hope which comes from love (see entry for 1 Cor.
 13:13).
 It’s the unfailing love of God that inspires us to trust him (see entry for 1 John 4:16; see also John 14:15, 23-24, 1 Cor.
 13:7, 2 Th.
 2:10, 1 Pet.
 1:8, 1 John 2:3, 5, 5:2-3, 2 John 1:6).
 Since the love of God is revealed in Jesus Christ (John 17:26), both faith and love are found in Christ Jesus (1 Tim.
 1:14, 2 Tim.
 1:13).

 “Faith comes from hearing, and hearing by the word of Christ” (see entry for Rom.
 10:17).
-We don’t get faith from hearing a good sermon; we get it from hearing about the good news of Jesus (Acts 15:7, 28:24).
+We don’t get faith from hearing a good sermon; faith is a gift we get from hearing the good news of Jesus (Acts 15:7, 28:24).
 The gospel of grace comes prepacked with supernatural power that activates our faith and inspires us to believe (1 Cor.
 2:5).

 Religion says you have to faith your way into heaven, but the gospel declares, “See Jesus the author and perfecter of our faith” (Heb.
 12:2).
 Religion says, “You need to believe,” without giving you a reason to believe, but saving faith follows facts.
 Because God’s word is true, you can trust him.
 Because Christ has been raised, your faith is worth more than gold (1 Cor.
 15:14, 17).
 Religion says you can move God with your faith, but Biblical faith is always a response to something God has said or done.